Polyhydramnios: Too Much Amniotic Fluid

 Most cases of polyhydramnios occur later on in pregnancy, but the condition can occur as early as week 16-17.
 The earlier polyhydramnios occurs during pregnancy the more potentially serious and concerning it is likely to be.Causes of Polyhydramnios

 Mild polyhydramnios occurring in the late stages of pregnancy is often the result of natural amniotic fluid buildup that some mothers experience and others do not.
 More serious cases of polyhydramnios tend to develop earlier in pregnancy and are often triggered by or associated with certain known causes including:

-- Diabetes: high levels of glucose in the mother's bloodstream can trigger a buildup of excess amniotic fluid.
+- Maternal Diabetes Mellitus: high levels of glucose in the mother's bloodstream can trigger a buildup of excess amniotic fluid.
 High glucose levels can occur if the mother had diabetes before pregnancy or develops gestational diabetes during pregnancy.

 - TTTS: TTTS stands for Twin-to-Twin Transfusion Syndrome which a complication with identical twins in which one twin is getting more blood flow than the other.
 TTTS has been linked to excess amniotic fluid.